segmentio/segment-docs/src/connections/functions/destination-functions.md

 All functions are scoped to your workspace, so members of other workspaces won't be able to view and use them.

-> success ""
+> info ""
-> **Want to share your work?** This document is about Destination Functions, which are scoped to an individual workspace and which cannot be shared.
-To publish a destination for use by others, see the [Partners Program documentation](/docs/partners/).
+> Functions are scoped to your specific workspace.
+If you’re a technology partner and want to build a new integration and publish it in Segment’s catalog, see the [Developer Center documentation](/docs/partners/).

 **[VISUAL SHOWING DATA FLOW FROM SEGMENT SOURCE TO FN TO DESTINATION]**

 > note ""
-> Destination functions can't currently modify data coming from [Cloud-App sources](/docs/connections/sources/catalog/##cloud-apps).
+> Destination functions can't currently modify **objects** coming from [Cloud-App sources](/docs/connections/sources/#object-cloud-sources).

 ## Create a Destination Function

 1. From your workspace, go to the Catalog and click the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
 2. Click **New Function**.
-4. Select **Destination Function** and click **Build**.
+3. Select **Destination Function** and click **Build**.

 > success ""
 > **Tip:** Want to see some example functions?
 Check out the templates available in the Functions UI, or in the open-source [Segment Functions Library](https://github.com/segmentio/functions-library).
 (Contributions welcome!)